 Calculate synthetic seismograms for layered Earth models using the mode summation code MINEOS.
 Also outputs dispersion curves, sensitivity kernels, and eigenfunctions

-Automated Surface-Wave Measurement System of Jin & Gaherty (2015), adapted for azimuthal anisotropy.
+Automated Surface-Wave Measurement System of Jin & Gaherty (2015), adapted for attenuation, amplification, and azimuthal anisotropy.

 The Very Broadband Rheology calculator estimates mechanical behavior of olivine on timescales ranging from elastic to fully viscous.